appressoas/cradmin_legacy/docs/apps.cradmin_activate_account.rst

 `cradmin_activate_account` --- An activate account workflow
 ###########################################################

-The purpose of the :mod:`django_cradmin.apps.cradmin_activate_account` app is to provide a general purpose activate account workflow.
+The purpose of the :mod:`cradmin_legacy.apps.cradmin_activate_account` app is to provide a general purpose activate account workflow.

 It is designed to work with any user model as long as it